camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 | Spring Framework   | 5.2.8.RELEASE+ |

 ## Testing
-This section is only important for plugin development!
+:warning: This section is only important for plugin development!

 Beside unit tests, a set of integration tests exist under [src/test/it](src/test/it).
 These tests verify that the Maven plugin works correctly when executed within a Maven build.